anshtyagi14/awseks/README.md

 <img src="src/01.png"/>

-2. Within `IAM`, locate and click on `Users` in the left navigation pane, then proceed by clicking on `Create User`.
+2. Within `IAM`, locate and click on `Users` in the left navigation pane, then proceed by clicking on "Create User'.

 <img src="src/02.png"/>